 Polar Ignite’s daily workout suggestions can help you tune into your body’s needs and develop an understanding of how to maximize mindfulness and recovery.

-Choosing low-intensity and active recovery workouts that you can do at home or without the use of a gym are another great option.
+Choosing low-intensity exercise, like a walking workout, and active recovery workouts that you can do at home or without the use of a gym is another great option.
 Online instructional videos or apps are abundant and can help you find a new recovery routine.

 If you liked this post, don’t forget to share so that others can find it, too.